gsharm04/gsharm04/README.md

 ## Hi there, I’m Gautmi (Gia) Sharma👋

-💻 Graduate Student in Applied Data Science at Syracuse University 📊 Interested in Machine Learning, Artificial Intelligence, and NLP 🔍 Research Interests: Text Mining, Predictive Modeling, Responsible AI 🎨📈 When not studying or working with data, I enjoy playing tennis, watching movies, and creating art
+- 💻 Graduate Student in Applied Data Science at Syracuse University
+- 📊 Interested in Machine Learning, Artificial Intelligence, and NLP
+- 🔍 Research Interests: Text Mining, Predictive Modeling, Responsible AI
+- 🎾When not studying or working with data, I enjoy playing tennis, watching movies, and creating art

 ---